Erabior/RouteManager/README.md

 	* If you are using BepInEx, 'RouteManager.BepInEx.dll' and 'config.ini' will be copied to the 'BepInEx\plugins' folder
 	* If you are using Unity Mod Manager, 'RouteManager.UMM.dll' and 'info.json' will be copied to the 'Mods\RouteManager' folder

-Note: If the build config is set to 'Release' zip archives containing the necessary files will be created for both mod loader types in the solution's 'Release' folder
+Note: If the build config is set to 'Release' zip archives containing the required files will be created for both mod loader types in the solution's 'Release' folder

 ***